-Therefore, green manure is considerable for soil improvement in terms of sustainable agriculture because it provides numerous benefits to crop production and soil health (Magdoff, 2001).
+Therefore, green manure is considerable for use in soil improvement in terms of sustainable agriculture because it provides numerous benefits to crop production and soil health (Magdoff, 2001).
 According to Pandey et al., (2008), green manuring helped advance the soil's physical and biochemical anatomy, prevented leaching losses of nutrients, and added water-holding capacity.
 The approved use of green manuring resulted in high organic matter reserves which added both soil physical and chemical properties if compared to controlled fields.
 This is because they can help conserve, maintain, or replenish soil resources, including organic matter, nitrogen and other nutrient inputs, and physical and chemical properties (Sarrantonio and Gallandt, 2003).
 Several studies have investigated cereal-legume intercropping.
-Legumes are found in natural ecosystems and are key to promoting ecosystem efficiency such as nitrogen fixation, soil microbial, and ecological network of biodiversity of soil (Duchene et al., 2017; Zhang et al., 2021).
+Legumes are found in natural ecosystems and are key to promoting ecosystem efficiency such as nitrogen fixation, soil microbial health, and ecological network of biodiversity of soil (Duchene et al., 2017; Zhang et al., 2021).
 Likewise, Ablimit et al. (2022) revealed that microbial phylotypes were grouped into four major ecological clusters.
 The application of green manure led to significantly increased soil pH, nutrient contents, and enzyme activities, and significantly reduced the relative abundance of potential plant pathogens compared with monocropping, which should ensure high and stable maize yield under long-term continuous cropping (Charron and Sams, 1999).

-To achieve the action Plan of Zero Growth on Chemical Fertilizers by 2050, hence we conduct research based on sustainable agriculture for Cambodia.
-The outcome of the research will be contributed to farmers and maintaining the environment with the high income of food safety.
+We conduct research based on sustainable agriculture in an effort to achieve Cambodia's action plan of Zero Growth on Chemical Fertilizers by 2050.
+The outcome of the research will be shared with farmers in an effort to maintain the environment and increase food safety.

-The research aims to enhance the soil property by inoculation of green manure with different plants (i) Glycine max, (ii) Vigna radiata, and (iii) Crotalaria Juncea in the open field of the National Meanchey University, Cambodia.
+The research aims to enhance the soil property by inoculation of green manure from different plants, (i) Glycine max, (ii) Vigna radiata, and (iii) Crotalaria Juncea, in an open field at the National Meanchey University, Cambodia.